Bad takes #1. We have long known.

 But the point of this picture is that, although Baer was a formidable man, Carnera makes him look small.
 Other fighters were afraid to get in the ring with him.
 Though enormous — 30 cm taller and 50 kg heavy than the average Italian of his generation —, Carnera was not the aberrant product of a hormonal imbalance.
 This photo shows a huge man who is stocky but well proportioned, muscular, and surprisingly lean.
 Again, he was not a misshapen monster, but a man at the far extremes of a healthy human physique, which is precisely Haldane’s point.

-Selective breeding to the quantitative extremes of known human ability, Haldane proposes, could produce a race combining the extreme of Carnera’s magnificent stature with Shakespeare’s magnificent verbal ability.
+Selective breeding to the quantitative extremes of known human ability, Haldane proposes, could produce a race combining the extreme of Carnera’s stature with Shakespeare’s magnificent verbal ability.

 That is, in the passage above, Haldane is not endorsing a mode of mutation-dependent evolution, but gently mocking it, in contrast to a mode of evolution that, based on quantitative standing variation, could produce a race of magnificently eloquent champions.

-“The authors’ implicit claim of novelty is preposterous.
-We have long known about the role of biases in the introduction process emphasized in this manuscript.
-Haldane (1932) and Fisher (1930) explored the theoretical implications of such biases, and Simpson and Mayr repeatedly incorporated a theory of internal variational trends into their interpretations of the fossil record.
-The authors must cite these sources instead of suggesting that their arguments are original.”
+“We have long known about the important role of biases in the introduction process emphasized in this manuscript.
+Haldane (1932) and Fisher (1930) explored the theoretical implications of such biases (under regimes of origin-fixation and clonal interference); Simpson and many others incorporated a theory of internal variational trends (i.e., orthogenesis) into their interpretations of the fossil record.
+Therefore, the authors’ implicit claim of novelty is unfounded.
+The theory is simply not new and not theirs, and they need to cite the proper sources for it.”

 However, they did not say that mutation is important as a dispositional factor.
 Instead, they argued explicitly against this idea, e.g., Haldane (1927) is the original source of the argument that mutation pressure is a weak force (see Bad takes #2).